-You may know that my wife, dog and I have been traveling North America and living out of state and national parks for the past two years.
+You may know that my wife, dog and I traveled North America and lived out of state and national parks for over two years.
 We watch our food budget closely, and have spent years looking for ways to get great food for less.

 Wherever you are, I can tell you first-hand: Getting the highest quality food can be a challenge… especially if you don’t want to break the bank.

 Has this ever happened to you?

 A few weeks ago, we visited Whole Foods for the first time in a while.
 I’m not going to lie, we got a little carried away throwing things in the cart since we were cooking for friends and coming up with new Wild recipes.